 Softie has also been screened at international film festivals in Denmark, Germany and South Africa.
 After winning the Best Documentary at the Durban International Film Festival 2020, it qualified for the Oscar documentary shortlist for the 93rd Academy Awards ceremony.

-Softie finally premiered in Kenyan cinemas on 16th October 2020.
+Back to Softie – it finally premiered in Kenyan cinemas on 16th October 2020.
 And after two weeks of screenings in Nairobi and Eldoret, it appeared in El Gouna Film Festival, Egypt.
 Where it won the El Gouna Silver Star for Documentary Film.

 Now, wouldn’t you want to watch an award-winning Kenyan documentary?